Required Minimum Distribution Facts All Retirees Need to Know Now

 © ANDREI ASKIRKA / Shutterstock.com

-No. 2: The RMD Aggregation Rules: Where You Can (and Can’t) Combine
+No. 2: The RMD Aggregation Rules: Where You Can (and Cannot) Combine

-To avoid severe IRS penalties, you must understand how different accounts interact when satisfying your RMD.
-For Traditional IRAs (including SEP and SIMPLE IRAs), you must calculate the RMD for each account separately, but you can total the amounts and withdraw the entire sum from a single IRA or distribute it across them.
-A similar aggregation rule applies to 403(b) plans, allowing you to total the distributions and withdraw from a single 403(b) account.
-However, no aggregation is allowed for 401(k) and 457(b) plans; you must calculate and withdraw the specific RMD from each individual employer plan separately.
-Furthermore, you cannot mix or combine RMDs for accounts you inherited from different individuals.
+Understanding how different accounts interact when satisfying your RMD is critical to avoiding IRS penalties.
+For Traditional IRAs, including SEP and SIMPLE IRAs, you must calculate the RMD for each account separately, but you can total the amounts and withdraw the entire sum from a single IRA or spread it across multiple accounts.
+A similar aggregation rule applies to 403(b) plans, where you can total the required distributions and satisfy them from a single 403(b) account.

-In fact, according to the Internal Revenue Service, “If an account owner fails to withdraw the full amount of the RMD by the due date, the amount not withdrawn may be subject to an excise tax of 25%, 10% if the RMD is timely corrected within two years.”
+To quote the IRS directly: “If an account owner fails to withdraw the full amount of the RMD by the due date, the amount not withdrawn may be subject to an excise tax of 25%, 10% if the RMD is timely corrected within two years.”
+The ability to reduce the penalty through prompt correction makes early detection of any missed distribution especially worthwhile.

 Further information on this topic can be found on this IRS page.